Paying Child Support Through the Probation Department in Union County NJ

 There are also, of course, disadvantages to paying and receiving child support through the probation department.

-Union County Child Support Attorney Helps You Choose the Best Arrangement
+Linden NJ Child Support Attorney Helps You Choose the Child Support Option

 At The Law Office of Edward S. Cooper, we have extensive experience helping clients across Linden, Elizabeth, Summit, Union, and Union County with all manner of divorce issues, including child support.
 Attorney Edward Cooper strives to work closely with all of his clients, provide them with attentive and effective legal service, and keep them informed and involved throughout the legal process.